bazelbuild/bazel-blog/_posts/2023-02-06-intellij-h2-2022-community-update.md

 [Recent releases](https://github.com/bazelbuild/intellij/releases) have focused more on fixing issues reported by external users.

 We will continue to release plugin versions compatible with the new IDE releases (including EAPs) as early as possible.
-This  prevents blocking the users who want to upgrade their IDEs but cannot find Bazel support for the new versions. **You can now use the plugin with [IntelliJ 2022.3](https://plugins.jetbrains.com/plugin/8609-bazel/versions/stable/248253) and [CLion 2022.3](https://plugins.jetbrains.com/plugin/9554-bazel/versions/stable/248255).**
+This  prevents blocking the users who want to upgrade their IDEs but cannot find Bazel support for the new versions.

 ## Developer support
 Over 2022, we heard your feedback and made significant process improvements to drive developer support excellence and elevate the overall contributor experience.
 A few notable areas we worked on in the support sphere in H2 2022 include: